 Welcome to Prof. Pai-Yen Chen’s Research Group

 Dr. Pai-Yen Chen is Assistant Professor in the Department of Electrical and Computer Engineering at Wayne State University, USA.
-His group conducts a multidisciplinary research dedicated to applied electromagnetics, wireless microsensors and integrated systems, and electromagnetism at the nanoscale, including plasmonics and nanophotonics.
+His group conducts a multidisciplinary research dedicated to applied electromagnetics, wireless microsensors and integrated systems, RFID and IoT sensors, and electromagnetism at the nanoscale, including plasmonics and nanophotonics.
 He received his Ph.D. degree in Electrical and Computer Engineering from University of Texas at Austin, USA.
-He was Research Scientist in Metamaterial Commercialization Center (2013-2014) and Research Staff at National Nano Device Laboratory (2006-2009).
+He was Research Scientist in Metamaterial Commercialization Center (13-14) and Research Staff at National Nano Device Laboratory (06-09).

 Dr. Chen is currently looking for brilliant, motivated postdoc and PhD students, who are interested in his research.